fnordoglargh/BoardGameLeague/ABOUT.md

 ## High Priority

-* Implement support for games without victory points.
-If you need a workaround it should be possible to use the winner checkbox and simply add 1 point for the winer and 0 for the looser.
 * Add some kind of indicator to explain the status of a result (new, edited, unchanged).

 ## Medium Priority